 Witness intimidation is criminalized by California Penal Code Section 136.1.
 The direct penalties and collateral consequences of a conviction for dissuading a witness can be severe.
-If you are convicted of misdemeanor witness intimidation, you can face up to one year in the county jail and up to $1,000 fine.
+If you are convicted of misdemeanor witness intimidation, you can face up to one year in the county jail and up to a $1,000 fine.

 Additionally, a misdemeanor witness intimidation conviction will prevent you from owning or possessing a firearm for 10 years.